Subtractive Synthesis Part 2

 Filter

 After the mixer, the signal passes through the almighty filter.
-This is the heart of a synthesizer.
-The most used filter is a low-pass filter, which passes low frequencies and blocks high frequencies.
+This is the heart of a subtractive synthesizer.
+The most used filter is a low pass filter, which passes low frequencies and blocks high frequencies.
 Also known as the high-cut filter.
-Most soft synths use this filter by default.

 10a Low Pass Filter